zapaz/forge-deploy-lite/README.md

 DeployLite registers deployed addresses in a single json file, to be used by your frontend UI

+## features
+- **Idempotent Deployments**: DeployLite ensures that a contract is deployed only if it is not already deployed onchain
+- **Immutable Variable Handling**: DeployLite identifies contracts by their on-chain bytecode, even when immutable variables are present
+- **Metadata Management**: DeployLite avoids redeploying contracts if only metadata (such as formatting or comments) has changed, without any code modifications
+- **Multi-Contract Support**: DeployLite supports the deployment of multiple contracts in a single operation

+You can use a unique `DeployAll.s.sol` script to deploy all your contracts, ensuring only modified contracts to be redeployed.

 ## setup

 ### install